-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-An Adult Foster Care (AFC) home provider who serves up to three residents, including Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) members, may be a member's relative, excluding the spouse.
+An adult foster care (AFC) home provider who serves up to three residents, including STAR+PLUS Home and Community Based Services (HCBS) program members, may be a member's relative, excluding the spouse.
 While these small homes do not require licensure, AFC homes and AFC home providers must meet the standards found in Appendix XXIV, Minimum Standards for STAR+PLUS AFC Homes and Home Providers.
 As outlined in Section 7110, Introduction, if the AFC home provider moves into the AFC member's home, AFC home requirements in Appendix XXIV may be waived at the discretion of the managed care organization (MCO) or MCO-contracted AFC provider agency.

 7123 MCO Responsibilities